jonathangiguere/Rap_Lyric_Generation_LSTM/README.md

 - Generators folder contains a notebook for the character and word models.
 These notebooks load the saved models and generate new lyrics for evaluation.
 Inspect the predict_Character_Model.ipynb for model evaluation as well.
 - Lyric_Scrape.ipynb contains a web scraper that can pull lyrics for any artist on MetroLyrics.com.
 - Models folder contains the saved models that were trained on the drake-songs.csv data.
+- Report.pdf is the write-up for the project.
+Refer to this for context.
 - Training folder contains the notebooks used for training the character and word models.